okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/federated-claims/main/index.md

 There are two important properties associated with entitlements:

-* `name`: The display name for an entitlement property.
+* `name`: The display name for an entitlement.
 This is a human-friendly name that's for display purposes only.
-* `externalValue`: The value of an entitlement property.
-Think of this property as the system/external representation of the entitlement.
-Use this value in your EL expression to communicate to the Service Provider (SP) app which entitlement property that the principal (user) has been granted.
+* `externalValue`: The value of an entitlement.
+Think of this value as the system/external representation of the entitlement.
+Use this value in your EL expression to communicate to the Service Provider (SP) app which entitlement that the principal (user) has been granted.

 Other attributes included with an entitlement are the value or values that it may contain.
-These are the specific values that the principal (user) has for each entitlement property.
+These are the specific values that the principal (user) has for each entitlement.
 Values within an entitlement may be either a single string or an array of strings.
-These values have two important attributes, similar to the entitlement property itself:
+These values have two important attributes, similar to the entitlement itself:

 * `name`: The display name of the entitlement value
 * `externalValue`: External system representation of the value